4cm3/ipfs-metadata/infrastructure/README.md

 # Infrastructure repo

-Simple repo to keep track of infra changes for the project
+Simple repo to keep track of infra changes for the project.

 ## Prerequisites